 Rumours about Royal Enfield putting a full stop to the production of its 500 cc motorcycles started emerging in late 2019.
 In January 2020, these rumours turned out to be true when the Chennai-based two-wheeler manufacturer announced the discontinuation.

-The Royal Enfield Bullet 500 has a 499 cc single-cylinder Unit Construction Engine.
+The first Royal Enfield discontinued model is the Royal Enfield Bullet 500, which has a 499 cc single-cylinder Unit Construction Engine.
 The UCE 500 powerplant was first introduced in the Bullet 500 back in 2008.
 This air-cooled engine delivers 27.2 BHP of maximum power at 5,250 rpm and 41.3 Nm of peak torque at 4,000 rpm.
 It is paired with a 5-speed constant mesh gearbox.
 The braking setup includes disc brakes with dual-channel ABS.

 2. Royal Enfield Classic 500

-Another 500 cc motorcycle from Royal Enfield that won’t make it to the BS6 era is the Classic 500.
+The next Royal Enfield discontinued model is another 500 cc motorcycle that won’t make it to the BS6 era is the Classic 500.
 It is one of the most popular Royal Enfield bikes globally.
 The company announced a Classic 500 Tribute Black limited edition model to formally bid adieu to its 500 cc engine in January.
 The Classic 500 is powered by the same 499 cc UCE powerplant as the Bullet 500.

 3. Royal Enfield Thunderbird 500